aene1/CompBio_MiniProject/README.md

 ## TO RUN TEST DATA ##
 Go to the TEST directory and run the following command:

     python3 mini_project.py SRR5660030 SRR5660033 SRR5660044 SRR5660045 --Test

+The test data contains the first 10000 lines of the paired fastq files.
+Which makes it significantly faster to run.
 ***Files included in Repo***

 * mini_project.py